astronomer/astro-provider-databricks/README.md

 ## Quickstart

-1. Either use pre-existing or create two simple [Databricks Notebook](https://docs.databricks.com/notebooks/).
+1. Use pre-existing or create two simple [Databricks Notebooks](https://docs.databricks.com/notebooks/).
+Their identifiers will be used in step (5).
+The original example DAG uses:

-TODO: add screenshot
+   * `Shared/Notebook_1`
+   * `Shared/Notebook_2`

+2. Generate a [Databricks Personal Token](https://docs.databricks.com/dev-tools/auth.html#databricks-personal-access-tokens).
+This will be used in step (6).

-2. Ensure that your Airflow environment is set up correctly by running the following commands:
+3. Ensure that your Airflow environment is set up correctly by running the following commands:

     ```shell
     export AIRFLOW_HOME=`pwd`